 SpeciesDetail

-BassMost bass are on main lake points, ledges, roadbeds, etc. Some may be moving shallower via tributaries and ditches.
-Any cover (wood, stake beds, etc.) is a plus.
-Fish 3 to 6 ft deep with search baits (spinnerbaits, vibrating jigs), but keep another rod rigged with a soft plastic (Carolina or Texas rig, dropshot, or swim bait) to follow up a missed strike or for light biters.
+BassBass should be moving shallower via tributaries and ditches with the water rising.
+Any cover (wood, stake beds, flooded grass, etc.) is a plus.
+There may be some early spawning activity.
+Fish 2 to 6 ft deep with search baits (spinnerbaits, buzzbaits, vibrating jigs), but keep another rod rigged with a soft plastic (Carolina or Texas rig, dropshot, or swim bait) to follow up a missed strike or for light biters.

-CrappieCollins' Bait Shop (662)226-3581 says folks have been catching fish pretty well; some better than others, as usual.
-The Magnolia Crappie Club tournament Saturday was won with 19.82 lbs (7 fish); big fish was 3.43.
-Creeks out of the wind (Cowpen, Skuna-Turkey, etc.) have been popular.
-Fish were in the creeks, but have started to move out into the shallows.
-Fish jigs and/or minnows 2 - 6 ft deep out from spawning areas (males shallower than females), trolling in the main lake, or from the banks of the rivers and creeks.
-There are a lot of "short fish"; use bigger baits and/or fish deeper to target larger crappie.
+CrappieCollins' Bait Shop (662)226-3581 says folks were catching fish spawning in the shallows by boat, bank, or wading until the rains hit.
+Rising water may turn fish off temporarily, but they will resume activity as soon as the water starts to stabilize and clear.
+Fish bright-colored jigs and/or minnows 1.5 - 5 ft deep out from spawning areas (males shallower than females), in spawning shallows (flooded wood or grass is good), trolling in the main lake, or from the banks of the rivers and creeks.
+Use bigger baits and/or fish deeper to target larger crappie.
 Replace treble hooks with single hooks and/or pinch down the barbs to make releasing short fish faster and less damaging; it does no good to release dead fish.

 BreamNo reports.
-Fish redworms near any cover (timber, brush tops, stake beds, etc.).
+Fish redworms near any cover (timber, brush tops, stake beds, flooded grass, etc.).

-CatfishFish natural baits in the rivers and creeks if there is rainfall runoff or on main lake flats with various natural baits with rod-and-reel, trotlines, or jugs (noodles) if there isn't.
-Check and/or move stationary gear often with the water level fluctuating.
+CatfishFish natural baits in the rivers and creeks in rainfall runoff or on recently flooded main lake flats with various natural baits (worms are good on a rise) with rod-and-reel, trotlines, or jugs (noodles).
+Check and/or move stationary gear often with the water rising.

-White BassFish are moving up the rivers and creeks on their spawning run.
-Fish shad-imitating jigs or small crankbaits over hard-bottomed, sandy main lake points or deeper holes in tributaries.
-There are no size or number limits on white bass.
+White BassFish are in the rivers and creeks on their spawning run.
+Fish shad-imitating jigs or small crankbaits over sand bars or deeper holes in tributaries or on hard-bottomed, sandy main lake points.
+There are no size or number limits on White Bass.

 Crappie spawning starts when average daily water temperature at “fish depth” is about 58, peaks at about 65, and ends at about 75 F. Timing and duration of the spawn depends on temperature and water level trends, weather fronts, and moon phases.
 Fish will spawn shallower in rising water, deeper in falling water.
 Bigger females usually spawn first.
 Males of any size can be caught throughout the spawn.
 Males will stay on the nest until eggs hatch and fry swim up (4 - 7 days) even if the water rises or falls (unless the nest gets too shallow).
 Males of both Black and White Crappie get darker during the spawn; females do not change color.
 Historically, crappie spawn on the flood control reservoirs from the last week of March until about the first week of May, but it may shift earlier, later, or be split into two or more peaks due to weather and water fluctuations.